 1. Place-and-Train: PMET is hired by a participating employer before undergoing training to take on a new job role.

 2. Attach-and -Train: PMET is provided with training and work attachments, prior to job placement,

-b.
-For those aged 40 and above, the co-payment to employers
+• For those aged 40 and above, the co-payment to employers

 More information on the JGI is available on IRAS’ website.

-As the JGI will also apply to jobseekers undergoing reskilling through PCPs, WSG will be making temporary funding adjustments during the duration of the JGI to ensure our jobseekers continue to receive the necessary support they need to be placed into new opportunities
+As the JGI will also apply to jobseekers undergoing reskilling through PCPs, WSG has made temporary funding adjustments during the duration of the JGI to ensure our jobseekers continue to receive the necessary support they need to be placed into new opportunities

 Companies can tap on Government funding through course fee grants and salary support when training eligible PMETs under PCPs.

 Interested PMETs and Companies will need to meet the following criteria:

 • Singapore Citizen or Permanent Resident

 • Graduated or completed National Service, for at least 2 years

 • New job role trained for under the PCP should be substantially different from previous